Austin’s talented workforce and growing economy has helped sustain an incredibly strong real estate market.

 As you can see, the major theme driving large lease transactions in Austin is access to a large educated workforce with a price point more desirable than the West Coast alternatives.

-Almost every company who signed a large lease in the Austin area this past year cited Austin’s talent and quality of life as the main reasons behind their continued investment in the city.
+Almost every company that signed a large lease in the Austin area this past year cited Austin’s talent and quality of life as the main reasons behind their continued commercial real estate investments in the city.

 For a full list of large leases (over 20,000 SF) that took place in the last quarter, download your free copy of our latest office market report.

 - 2018 Recap: 5 Most Significant Commercial Real Estate Sales in Austin, Texas